Why You Need Vitamin C and Retinol in Your Anti-Aging RoutineSeptember 18, 2023

 How to Use Vitamin C and Retinol in Your Routine

 First, you’ll need to select your products.
 For vitamin C, dermatologists suggest opting for a high-quality serum with stabilized concentrations of the ingredient.
 The serum should also come in a dark bottle, as vitamin C can become less effective with exposure to light.
-One of our current favorites is the Vichy LiftActiv Vitamin C Serum, which contains 15% pure vitamin C, as well as hyaluronic acid that work together to brighten and hydrate the skin.
+One of our current favorites is the CeraVe Skin Renewing Vitamin C Serum, which contains a combination of 10% pure vitamin C, hyaluronic acid and ceramides, that works together to brighten and hydrate the skin.
+Another option we love is the L'Oréal Paris Revitalift 10% Pure Vitamin C Serum, which helps to brighten and smooth all skin types.

 When it comes to selecting a retinol, you have a few options.
 Prescription retinoids — like retinoic acid or tretinoin — are stronger, while over-the-counter retinoids — like retinol or retinyl palmitate — are usually more mild.
 Both, however, are effective, so choose one that suits your needs and that your dermatologist recommends.
-If you’re looking for a convenient pick, reach for the Kiehl’s Retinol Skin-Renewing Daily Micro-Dose Serum.
+If you’re looking for a splurge-worthy pick, reach for the Kiehl’s Micro-Dose Anti-Aging Retinol Serum with Peptides and Ceramides.
+We also recommend the Vichy LiftActiv Pure Retinol Serum for a more affordable option.
+Both of these serums are effective yet still gentle enough for those who are new to using retinol.

-However, because retinol and vitamin C are both potent, we recommend combining the two only after your skin is used to them and always with sunscreen.
+However, because retinol and vitamin C are both potent, we recommend combining the two only after your skin is used to them and always with sunscreen during the day.
 If you have sensitive skin or experience irritation after application, stagger use of the ingredients.